CAN10

 In the CAN10 project, Cantargia is developing an antibody that blocks IL-1, IL-33 and IL-36 for treatment of the life-threatening diseases myocarditis and systemic sclerosis.

-Additionally, CAN10 is engineered to minimize effector cell binding.
-Thus, unlike nadunolimab (CAN04), CAN10 does not induce cell killing by Antibody-Dependent Cellular Cytotoxicity (ADCC).
+CAN10 is also developed to minimize binding to effector cells.
+This means that CAN10, unlike nadunolimab (CAN04), does not stimulate cell killing via Antibody-Dependent Cellular Cytotoxicity (ADCC).

 CAN04 and CAN10 differ in their functional profiles, with CAN04 designed for treatment of cancer and CAN10 for treatment of autoimmune or inflammatory disease.